shuchijain24/python_test/README.md

 1. Creating a C file(.c extension) with some required functions.
-(Saved it as myfunction.c)
+(Saved it as my_functions.c)

 #include <stdio.h>